nureddincuneyd/ExcelToMongoJSON/README.md

 This project is a Python script that converts specific columns from an Excel file into a JSON array.
 The script reads an Excel file, extracts data from specified columns, and writes the data to a JSON file.

+It allows you to easily convert your data from Excel to a JSON file and import it into your MongoDB database.

 ## Requirements

 - Python 3.x